 Some homeschooling parents deprive their children of needed medical care or reject modern medicine altogether.
 In some cases, parents may believe in faith healing, or practice unassisted home births.
 The results can be fatal.
 While children who attend public school may in some cases have parents who believe in natural healing or in forgoing medical care, every state requires parents to submit proof of well-child visits or vaccinations (note that obtaining an exemption to this latter requirement often includes a signature from a doctor, ensuring at least some contact with medical professionals).
 However, when a child is homeschooled, there is no school to request medical records, and thus nothing to ensure that they ever visit a doctor, and some may go their entire childhoods without once being examined by a medical professional.
 In some cases, children may reach adulthood with fatal conditions that could have been treated while they were children.
 Most states do not require homeschooling parents to submit their children’s immunization records, and some homeschooling communities have recently seen measles or whooping cough outbreaks.

 In some cases, homeschooling parents choose not to obtain a birth certificate or social security number for their children.
 While this problem may sound obscure and likely is rare compared with other forms of abuse, the effects can be devastating.
 Over the years CRHE has been contacted by many formerly homeschooled individuals who need help proving their identity.
 Most public schools require parents to submit a copy of their child’s birth certificate when they register them from school, which ordinarily would catch cases where parents choose a home birth and decide not to obtain a birth certificate.
 However, homeschooled children’s lack of identifying documents may go unnoticed indefinitely.
 In fact, some parents may continue withholding the information homeschool graduates need to prove their identities, due to anti-statist views or a desire to control their children.
 In some cases, homeschool graduates have found themselves unable to obtain driving licenses or marriage licenses, or have had their career options severely curtailed by their lack of identifying information.
 In cases where homeschooling parents chose not to take their children to the doctor, children may also lack medical records, exacerbating the problem.
+Note that control of identity documents is a practice often associated with human trafficking.

 Homeschooling parents also have complete control over their children’s education, and in abusive situations that control can become a weapon.
 Some homeschooling parents commit educational neglect, leaving their children uneducated either by intent or by oversight.
 In other cases abusive or neglectful homeschooling parents may withhold a child’s high school diploma or transcript in an effort to control or limit their children’s ability to attend college or enter the workforce.
 While parents whose children attend school can refuse to provide college assistance or to sign a FAFSA for their children, homeschool parents can deprive their children of a high school diploma and transcript altogether.
 Homeschooling parents also determine their children’s grades, and abusive or neglectful homeschooling parents may use this to sabotage their children.
-In some cases, homeschool teens have responded by creating their own transcripts and diplomas, bypassing their parents’ ability to hold them back, but this solution is not ideal and is of questionable legality.
+In some cases, homeschooled teens have responded by creating their own transcripts and diplomas, bypassing their parents’ ability to hold them back, but this solution is not ideal and is of questionable legality.

 Children who attend school are seen by teachers and other school staff daily.
 Because this is not the case for children who are homeschooled, some parents claim to be homeschooling in order to cover up the fact that a child is dead.
 In some cases, children homeschooled by abusive or neglectful parents may go missing and have their disappearances go unreported.
 Because these children are not in school, there is no teacher to notice their absences, and there is no law to prevent parents from claiming to homeschool children who are in fact dead.
 In some cases, parents fail to report the child’s absence so that they can continue collecting government checks based on a child’s disability.
 These children are often never recovered, and may be found dead.
 In some cases, abductors claim to be homeschooling in order to conceal their victims from discovery.